datapane/datapane-onpremise/README.md

   - S3 bucket name, region, and access keys
   - The full external URL your server will be accessed on, including the protocol and port.
   - [Optional] You can optionally change the redis location to use a third-party cache, although we do not recommend this for most installs
+  - SMTP credentials if you want email support (see below)
+  - see the [environment variables](#environemnt_variables) for more information
 1. [Optional] Edit the `docker-compose.yml` to set the version of Datapane you want to install.
 To do this, replace `X.Y.Z` in `FROM datapane/dp-server:X.Y.Z` with your desired version.
 See [Select a Datapane version number](#select-a-datapane-version-number) to help you choose a version.
 1. Run `docker-compose run server ./reset.sh` to reset your Datapane instance and create the initial database and users.
 1. Run `sudo docker-compose up -d` to start the Datapane server.